Skip to Content

 garden of lights fall activities in montreal.
 It's pitch black at night, but the garden of lights are lighting up some lantern birds, and trees on the water offering a reflection.
 There's also a Japanese style building with faerie lights lining the roof.
 Towering above it all is the slanted olympic Stadium of Montreal with a light at the top.

 What is fall in Montreal if there’s no Halloween activities!?
-I can assure you, there’s more than enough Halloween activities in Montreal.
+I can assure you, there’s more than enough Halloween activities to do in Montreal.

 Whether it’s the night of Halloween, the weekend, or the entire month of October.